will-bei/Basic-bitcoin/README.txt

 the code for a min delay only design.

 The respective testbenches, tb_bitcoin1_hash.sv and tb_bitcoin2_hash.sv, are slightly- modified from a testbench originally written by Prof. Bill Lin.
+The testbenches only differ in instantiation of the bitcoin hashing modules; they are otherwise identical.

 Specifically, bitcoin1.sv contains the code for a sequential bitcoin hash.
 Nonces are processed one-by-one.